PedestrianDynamics/PedestrianDynamics.github.io/pages/collision-free-speed-model.md

 # Collision-free speed model

 ## Introduction to collision-free speed model
-The collision-free speed model [1](#Tordeux2015) is a mathematical framework that prioritizes the avoidance of collisions in pedestrian dynamics.
+The collision-free speed model [1](#Tordeux2015) is a mathematical model that prioritizes the avoidance of collisions in pedestrian dynamics.
 It achieves this by calculating the optimal velocity for each individual agent, taking into account factors such as agent size and maximum attainable speed.
 The direction in which an agent moves is determined through a combination of exponential repulsion from nearby agents, with the strength of repulsion influenced by proximity to others within their surroundings.
 The main idea behind the collision-free speed model is to replicate real-world phenomena in pedestrian dynamics using a simplified and computationally efficient approach.

 ## Basic Principles of collision-free speed model